lasscat/namemcpy/README.md

 # TODO 🧠 (my personal stuff todo excuse my grammar)
-get server ping with getPing() update examples and make docs fix getcape as there is a issue that it will give 1 more cape user than intended.
+get server ping with getPing() update examples and make docs